petertuton/watson-assistant-backup-restore/README.md

     - [To install the CLI](https://cloud.ibm.com/docs/cli/reference/ibmcloud?topic=cloud-cli-install-ibmcloud-cli#install_use)
 4. IBM Cloud Functions CLI plug-in is installed
     - [To install to plug-in](https://cloud.ibm.com/docs/openwhisk?topic=cloud-functions-cloudfunctions_cli#cloudfunctions_cli)
-5. The two regions to be used in the article include "US South" (Dallas) and "US East" (Washington DC).

 # Steps
 Login to IBM Cloud